BlackbitDigitalCommerce/pimcore-better-search/README.md

 - implements word-stemming for many languages
 - implements [TF/IDF algorithm](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) to better sort search results
 - implements n-gram search
     - for use with languages like Chinese / Japanese which do not have word separators

-The plugin works as a drop-in replacement for Pimcore's search features: In the user interface everything will work the same as with default Pimcore.
+The plugin works as a drop-in replacement for Pimcore's search features: In the user interface everything will look the same as with default Pimcore.
 Only the underlying indexing and search logic gets changed.

+## SQL mode

+You can also add filter conditions via SQL by prepending your query with a `/`, e.g. `/SKU IN (1234,2345,3456)` will return exactly the 3 specified items.
+For grid searches this feature was available until Pimcore 10 but it never was for relation search.
+With this feature it is easy to add multiple items to a relation.

+And for Pimcore >= 11, this also brings back the SQL filters in the grid.

 ## Installation